-Question: When I was a boy I had a fascination with older men’s bodies, such as my Dad’s, my soccer coach’s, and even my priest.
+Question: When I was a boy I had a fascination with older men’s bodies, such as my Dad’s, my soccer coach’s, and even my priest’s.
 Is it weird that I used to get hard thinking about my priest?
 I used to get hard even when sitting with him at church events or when he put his hand on my head in blessing.
 For some reason, even though I’ve had sexual relations with girls, I still have an interest in older men, but not in men my own age.
-I fantasize about a man at my gym who is probably about sixty.
+I fantasized about a man at my gym who is probably about sixty the last time I jerked off.
 What do you think about this?

 Frank answers: I don’t think it’s weird or unnatural for boys and youth to be fascinated by the bodies of older men.
 As boys go through puberty and adolescence their body is changing rapidly.
 They want to want to get a sense of what the end result will be like.
 Boys (and girls) compare their bodies with their peers’ bodies too.
 While they may think a peer’s body is more attractive than their own, the peer’s body hasn’t reached full development either.